Exhibitor : Mike Pryor

 - both feature a Cornish engine house on the obverse and an old “horse-whim” which was used for raising ore from the pit

 I believe the darker one to be a genuine coin, but suspect that the cleaner one is a reproduction from the 1970s.
-The Scorrier coin shows that 240 tokens were required to make One Pound (because there were twelve Pennies in One Shilling, and twelve Shillings in One Pound).
+The Scorrier coin shows that 240 tokens were required to make One Pound (because there were twelve Pennies in One Shilling, and twenty Shillings in One Pound).

 Coin shortages in the early 19th century